core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-sketch title="Sketch of OSCOAP" artwork-align="center"}

 OSCOAP may be used in extremely constrained settings, where CoAP over DTLS may be prohibitive e.g. due to large code size.
-Alternatively, OSCOAP can be combined with DTLS, thereby enabling end-to-end security of CoAP payload, in combination with hop-by-hop protection of the entire CoAP message, during transport between end-point and intermediary node.
+Alternatively, OSCOAP can be combined with DTLS, thereby enabling end-to-end security of e.g. CoAP payload and options, in combination with hop-by-hop protection of the entire CoAP message, during transport between end-point and intermediary node.
 Examples of the use of OSCOAP are given in {{examples}}.

 The message protection provided by OSCOAP can alternatively be applied only to the payload of individual messages.
 We call this object security of content (OSCON) and it is defined in {{oscon}}.